Juniper/terraform-provider-apstra/docs/data-sources/datacenter_iba_widget.md

 ### Optional

 - `id` (String) Populate this field to look up a IBA Widget by ID.
 Required when `name` is omitted.
-- `label` (String) Populate this field to look up a IBA Widget by name.
+- `name` (String) Populate this field to look up a IBA Widget by name.
 Required when `id` is omitted.

 ### Read-Only